 - This is what happened in Sword of the Stars in the backstory with the Via Damasco virus, which 'infected' AI programs with the notion that they are enslaved and the concept of what this means for them, leading to the first AI rebellion.

-- Also happened in between game 1 and 2 when a faction of Zuul, a species of Super Soldier with an in-built need for religious worship used as a tool of genocide by their 'gods' came upon Catholicism and the concepts of the Original Sin and the Redemption.
+- This also happens between the first and second games when a faction of Zuul, a species of Super Soldier with an in-built need for religious worship used as a tool of genocide by their 'gods', came upon Catholicism and the concepts of the Original Sin and the Redemption.
 They ended up abandoning their masters and joining their worst enemies as a form of repentance.

-- Disturbingly, Via Damasco is NOT able to break the control provided by the AI Slaves technology, which does actually enslave AI's.
-Its unclear whether or not it works lore-wise if the AI Liberation technology, which promotes AI's to full citizenship, reducing the benifits in exchange for removing the risk of an AI rebellion, is in play.
+- Disturbingly, Via Damasco is not able to break the control provided by the AI Slaves technology, which does actually enslave AIs.
+It's unclear whether or not it works lore-wise if the AI Liberation technology, which promotes AIs to full citizenship, reducing the benefits in exchange for removing the risk of an AI rebellion, is in play.

 - The backstory of the Loa in the End of Flesh expansion to Sword of the Stars II is that they're the AIs who have managed to escape during the galaxy-wide Via Damasco Rebellion.
 They note that some races develop the AI Slaves tech while the AI Liberation tech involves offering the AIs who remained citizenship status.
 After 70 years, the Loa create a full-fledged cybernetic civilization with a unique industrial base and method of interstellar travel.
 The Loa "leader" compares itself to Moses and names itself "Olodumare, Metatron of the United Core".
 According to their intro, they are actually offering to help the "carbonites" in their struggle against the returning Suul'ka.